Spentine/Stacker-Tools/seedChecker2/README.md

 - **Maximum Seed**: The maximum value of a seed.
 - **Search Type**: Determines how the program will handle the searched seeds.
   - **Search for One**: The program will stop searching once it finds one valid seed.
-  - **Search for All**: The program will search for a number of seeds before it stops, or if there are no more seeds to exhaust.
+  - **Return All**: The program will search for a number of seeds before it stops, or if there are no more seeds to exhaust.
 - **Maximum Seed Amount**: If the *search type* is set to *search for all*, then it will specify the number of seeds to search for.

 ### Retrieve Seed Information